AntonMcClure/py0x0/README.md

 ## Plans

   - Simplify install process
-  - Make it possible to set config from within the program
+  - Make interface look a bit nicer

 ## Contributing
 Contributions via pull requests and issues via it emails to <anton@antonmcclure.com> are welcomed!
 To learn how to send a git email, please see <https://git-send-email.io/>.